vatpac-technology/pilot-procedures/docs/local-procedures/Metro D/moorabbin.md

 **ADC West** takes responsibility for the West Runway, Circuit and Airspace (Runway 17R/35L and 13R/31L).

+### Tower Closed Procedures
+When MB ADC is offline, the airspace reverts to Class G. CTAF procedures apply.

 ## Taxiing
 The runup bays are outside the manoeuvring area, so no taxi instructions are required for initial taxi.